Do we need to worry about burglary?

 Here are two key realities:

-• Security is about making your home less appealing than others nearby.
-Burglars are opportunists—they’ll go for the easiest target.
+- Security is about making your home less appealing than others nearby.
+Burglars are opportunists and they’ll go for the easiest target.

 A high-security lock or reinforced door might delay entry; a monitored alarm or CCTV system narrows the window before authorities or homeowners are alerted.